Today, we’re sharing how to make a faux milk glass cake stand!

 DIY Faux Milk Glass Cake Stand Steps:

-I found all of these pieces at local thrift stores and charity shops.
-Not one of these pieces cost over $2 but I did see some pieces as high as $5.
+I found all of these glass pieces at local thrift stores and charity shops.
+Most of them were $2 or less but I did see a few pieces as high as $5.

 Clean Well and Dry Completely